Call for Papers

 Best Student Paper Award

-The Best Student Paper Award is assigned by the ISM Award Committee and selected among the top quality papers presented at ISM and having a student as corresponding author.
-The student will get a monetary prize and the opportunty to publish a paper on the Journal of Manufacturing and Materials Processing (MDPI).
+The Best Student Paper Award is assigned by the ISM Award Committee and selected among the top quality papers presented at ISM and having a student as co-author.

 Innovation Management Best Paper Award